 What Makes Foxtel and Foxtel Now Different?

 Whether it’s Foxtel via satellite or Foxtel Now via broadband, once connected you’ll have access to a vast range of content that you simply can’t find anywhere else.
 With channels covering everything from first-run drama to premium sports to blockbuster movies, there’s something for everyone amongst Foxtel’s diverse channel line-up.

-The Foxtel Plus that all satellite subscribers get offers 54 channels covering everything from drama, news, and music to special channels for the kids, with premium drama channels like Fox Showcase (the home of HBO’s acclaimed shows) and Fox One included.
+The Foxtel Plus that all satellite subscribers get offers 54 channels covering everything from drama, news, and music to special channels for the kids, with premium drama channels like Fox Showcase (the home of HBO’s acclaimed shows) and Fox One (home of premium drama channel FX) included.
 Other channel packs that can be added include Movies HD and Sports HD, letting you tailor your viewing to exactly what you want.
 The latest iQ4 upgrade also makes bundling Netflix possible, which makes for a very well-rounded and appealing entertainment package.

 Choose How you Want to Watch